 Supercomputer Updates Premier League Title Prediction After Arsenal’s FA Cup Exit

-• Arsenal’s treble dream came to an end on Saturday after a shock FA Cup quarter-final defeat to Southampton
+• Arsenal’s treble dream came to an end on Saturday after an upset FA Cup quarter-final defeat to Southampton

-• The Championship side stunned the Premier League leaders to book their place in the Wembley semi-finals
+• The Championship side defeated the Premier League leaders to book their place in the Wembley semi-finals

-Opta’s supercomputer has predicted the likely winner of the Premier League following Arsenal’s FA Cup exit.
+Opta’s supercomputer has predicted the likely winner of the Premier League following Arsenal’s surprise FA Cup exit on April 4, 2026.

-The Gunners endured a second consecutive cup disappointment after suffering a 2-1 defeat to Southampton in the FA Cup quarter-finals on Saturday evening.
+The Gunners endured a second consecutive cup disappointment after suffering a 2-1 defeat to Southampton in the quarter-finals on Saturday evening.

 Source: Getty Images

-Mikel Arteta's side were stunned by the Championship side at St Mary’s Stadium, effectively ending their hopes of a treble.
+Mikel Arteta's side had the rug pulled out from under them by the Championship side at St Mary’s Stadium, effectively ending their hopes of a treble.

 Read also